 Vilnius, the capital city of Lithuania is a city worth a visit, with a ton of places to see.
-Here you can find some of the alternative Vilnius sightseeing options and most unique things to do in Vilnius.
+Here you can find some of the alternative Vilnius sightseeing options and the most unique things to do in Vilnius.

 The capital of the Baltic country in eastern Europe charmed me from the very first moment.
 The quiet areas by the river, the picturesque orange roofs of the Old Town, and delicious Lithuanian food.
 If you are wondering what to do in Vilnius, you don’t need to worry – there is plenty of options.
 From different Vilnius attractions to visiting one of the many churches to going to the Trakai castle, to walking on the streets of the Old Town.
 Here, I want to share with you a few of the more unique things to do in Vilnius, Lithuania.

-We visited Vilnius this summer for a weekend from Norway on the invitation from Tinggly Experiences. (the company that believes in giving stories, not stuff!
+We visited Vilnius this summer for a weekend from Norway on an invitation from Tinggly Experiences. (the company that believes in giving stories, not stuff!
 Pretty cool, check them out!).
 Not much to say, we fell in love with it straight away!

 Alternative Vilnius – 10 unique things to do in Vilnius